Maycon1993/Devices-docs/surface/contact-surface-business-education-support.md

 ### Authorized Service Providers

-Microsoft Authorized Service Providers offer a wide spectrum of services ranging from in-store repairs to services tailored to the unique requirements of commercial segments.
+Microsoft Authorized Service Providers offer a wide spectrum of support options from in-store repairs to services tailored to the unique needs of commercial segments.
 Availability varies by region.
 To learn more, see [Authorized Service Providers](authorized-service-providers.md).

 ### Still need help?